julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--setStateToVote.md

 public Election->setStateToVote ( ): true
 ```

 Force the election to get back to state 2.
-See Election::getState.
 It is not necessary to use this method.
 The election knows how to manage its phase changes on its own.
 But it is a way to clear the cache containing the results of the methods.

 If you are on state 1 (candidate registering), it's will close this state and prepare election to get firsts votes.